 I’d been in the apartment a little more than six months.
 Centrally located but quiet, well-furnished, 7th floor.
 Perfect for me.
 There were enough small takeout restaurants nearby that I didn’t have to cook much, and the bar scene was just right.
-I even got the idea that the apartment had a certain feng shui that helped me lure women to it.
+I even got the idea that the apartment had a certain feng shui that helped me with the women.
 Since moving in, I’d brought home many, something that had seemed harder in my previous place.

 Of course it was sheer superstition about the feng shui.
 The women I brought back--they hadn’t yet seen the building when they stumbled with me out of this or that bar.
 So how could the building be working on them in my favor?

 No matter.
-At 32, with a new job and new digs, staying fit at a gym around the corner, women like never before, I finally felt set up in this new city.
+With a new job and new digs, staying fit at a gym round the corner, women like never before, I finally felt set up in this new city.
 It had taken awhile, but the town was starting to seem right.

-During my fourth month in the new apartment something odd happened.
-A girl I’d brought home, Maureen was her name, had dragged herself from my bed at about three or four a.m. to find something to drink in my fridge.
-I was in bed, drunkenly asleep, when she began to scream in the kitchen.
-Startled awake and stumbling out from the bedroom, I saw she’d switched on the kitchen light and stood against the wall, frozen in panic.
+During my fourth month in the apartment something odd happened.
+A girl I’d brought home, Maureen was her name, had dragged herself from my bed at about three a.m. to find something to drink in my fridge.
+I was in bed, asleep, when she began to scream in the kitchen.
+Startled awake and stumbling from the bedroom, I saw she’d switched on the kitchen light and stood against the wall, frozen.

 “You … you …” she began.

 “There’s someone in your fridge!
 Your father!
 He glared at me.
 He’s in your fucking fridge!”

 Her eyes were wild.
 She was screaming, unhinged.
 She'd wake the neighbors, and probably already had.